"One world, one alphabet."

 As mentioned above, PA letters representing consonants are an assembly of symbols called elements.

-Because the elements are abstractions of the body parts they represent, they are extremely easy to learn and remember.
-Here is a table of all elements that can be assembled into PA consonant letters.
-This table represents the uppermost row and leftmost column of the PA consonant chart.
-The format of the PA consonant chart is almost identical to that of the IPA.
+The elements are displayed in the uppermost row and leftmost column of the PA consonant chart (see below D.1.b.(2)).
+The format of the PA consonant chart is almost identical to that of the IPA's.
 The uppermost row lists and shows the elements representing the individual body parts used to produce speech.
-The leftmost column lists and shows the elements representing the individual body actions.
+The leftmost column lists and shows the elements representing individual body actions.

 PA consonants are combinations of elements, assembled spatially in a very specific order.
 The sound of any PA consonant comes from integrating the all the information communicated by the elements that comprise the letter.

 Each PA letter is constructed in a rectangular area called a “letter field.”
-The ideal proportions of a letter field are 4 wide by 12 high.
 Consonants are assembled from elements.
 The elements are arranged spatially in the letter field to reflect their relative locations to one another in the body, i.e., in the head and neck.
 Assembly occurs from top to bottom, and right to left.

 The nasal cavity is above the mouth and can only appear at the top of the field.

 Just below comes the throat and mouth cavity, which occupy the wide middle area of the field, from top to bottom.
 In this area, from right to left, the glottis comes before the epiglottis, the soft palate comes before the hard palate, which comes before the alveolar ridge.
 Next come the teeth and the lips.